Riverview Public Library

 Library service to the community originated with Riverview Station, a bookmobile stop at a local grocery store.
 A group of citizens formed the Riverview Library Association when they saw the need for a library building to better serve the communities of Riverview, South Brandon, Progress Village and Gibsonton.
 With the Gardinier Corporation's donation of land that had formerly been used as a worm farm, the plans became reality.

 The original 8,000 square foot Riverview Branch Library opened November 18, 1979 to serve the populations of Riverview, Gibsonton, and Apollo Beach.
 It quickly became a staple of the community and eventually outgrew its limited space and single meeting room.
 The library operated at the 10509 Riverview Drive location until its permanent closure on January 8, 2021.
-The new building, renamed Riverview Public Library, restored service to the community through curbside service on January 13, 2021.
+The new building, renamed Riverview Public Library, restored service to the community through curbside service on January 13, 2021 and opened to the public on April 5, 2021.